Getting Started with Browser Extensions: A Quick Guide

 An estimated +100m developers incorporate GitHub somewhere in their workflow, I am one of those 100m.

-Vercel hooks easily into your github repo.
-After linking to GitHub, vercel recognises what type of project you’ve got going on, and automatically builds and deploys your web-based and/or node project on a branch push.
+Vercel hooks easily into your GitHub repo.
+After linking to GitHub, vercel automatically recognises what type of project you’ve got going on.
+Vercel then automatically builds and deploys your web-based and/or node project every time a branch is pushed.

-It may sound like a simple thing, but it saves a huge amount of time, complexity, and expense for a significant number of web & node developers out there.
+It may sound like a simple thing, but it saves a huge amount of time, complexity, and expense for a significant number of web & node developers.

 This single feature, coupled with a host of other performance and developer-focused features, makes Vercel highly persuasive for web and node developers.